cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains,
 according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)

-call func PickupRelayAndPeer(H)
+- call func PickupRelayAndPeer(H)

-2. if the  mySafetyStateRootMiners[`ChainID`] == myPreviousSafetyStateRootMiners[`ChainID`];
+- if the  RelaySwitchTimeUnit is odd number go voting;
-go to step (3); // 上两次连续出块是同一个地址，就要投票。
+go to step (3); // 时间戳单数就投票
 else go to step (7); // it is educated working chain

-3. HamtGraphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON)); if err go to (5)
+3. GraphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON)); if err go to (5)
    myRelays[successed].add{this Relay}
-4. traverse history for states roots collection until MutableRange.
+4. traverse history for states roots collection to get MutableRange.
-(*)
-stateroot= y/contractJSON/SafetyStateRoot // recursive getting previous stateRoot to move into history
-y = HamtGraphRelaySync(stateroot)
-goto (*) until the mutable range or any error; //

-5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)

-call func PickupRelayAndPeer(H)

-goto step (3) until surveyed 2/3 of myPeers[`ChainID`][...]

-6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot uptimestamp the CBC safety root: mySafetyStateRoots[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。
+6. accounting the voting rule, pick up the mutable range root, 统计方法是所有的root的计权重，选最高，时间范围是从prune to mutable range。
-goto (9)
+goto (1)
 // use  map[root string]Uint to count voting.

 7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=contractJSON));
    if err= null, myRelays[successed].add{this Relay}
 8. if ok, then verify {
-if received StateRoot/contractJSON shows a more difficult chain than SafetyStateRoot/contractJSON/`difficulty` and future root/contract/json/ safetyroot timestamp is passed clock, 不能在未来再次预测未来, then verify this chain's transactions until the MutableRange. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
+if received StateRoot/contractJSON shows a more difficult chain than PreviousStateRoot/contractJSON/`difficulty` and future root/contract/json/ root timestamp is passed clock, 不能在未来再次预测未来, then verify this chain's transactions from the MutableRange. in the verify process,it will need `graphRelaySync` to get data from peerID_A;
 goto (9)
 }
   else {
-  failed or err , if the (current time - safety state time ) is bigger than MaxBlockTime, then generate a new state on own  safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9)
+  failed or err , if the (current time -  state time ) is bigger than MaxBlockTime, then generate a new state on own   root, this will cause  miner = previous  miner to trigger voting, go to (9)
   };
        else go to step 1.